October 13, 2024

 You need to use your two levers wisely - which assets, if any, to take cash from.
 Then also how to combine these for an effective tax strategy.

 As always, when in any doubt you should contact a financial adviser, which you can also do through the Strabo dashboard.
+This is particularly relevant if you're an expat or not a UK resident - more details here.

 Get updates on Product, Team News, Community and Coverage